| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 fast enough.
 Mostly couldn't get on it mid corner without slipping up off the bottom where

+other cars would drive by.
+They were obviously sticking better.
 So Greg and Whip and I pondered what the track was going to do in

 the feature and what didn't work in the dash and tried to come up with the best idea for